davidsims9t/deep-learning/README.md

 The ability to recognize an object with different features (textures, patterns, lighting, etc).
 Special variance means it doesn't care if the features are a bit different (distorted) from each other.

 To get the pooled feature map from the feature map, you have to take the maximum value from the array.

+Sub-sampling is a generalization.

 ### Flattening